Menu:

 5. Download the latest versions of your PPTools add-ins here and run the installer(s).

-If you've updated before seeing this information and now you're seeing messages about how your PPTools add-in can't find its files when you start PowerPoint or you add-ins don't seem to be working, go to our downloads page and download the latest version of the installer for your add-in and run it.
+You may see messages about how your PTools add-in can't find its files when you start PowerPoint or you add-ins don't seem to be working, go to our downloads page and download the latest version of the installer for your add-in and run it.

 If the addins don't work or appear to be disabled